kimmyxpow/hollux/README.md

 - Doing gallery CRUD (Finished)
 - Doing user CRUD (Not finished yet)
 - Updating the about page via the admin dashboard (Finished)
-- Make a reservation (Not finished yet)
+- Make a reservation (Finished)
-- Check reservation data (Not finished yet)
+- Check reservation data (Finished)
 - Do a review (Not finished yet)

 ## Clone?